 7) How will you use the newly learnt technique in your research and how will it benefit the lab where you work?

 8) What will be the outcomes of you receiving this grant?

 9) If successful, how will the money be spent?

 10) Address the eligibility criteria.

-Application outcomes: The winner will be announced at the 2018 AS4SAN conference in Brisbane.
+Application outcomes: The winner will be announced at the 2019 AS4SAN conference in Newcastle.